Forest Carbon Plan

 A Forest Climate Action Team (FCAT) was assembled in August 2014 to develop a Forest Carbon Plan, and the SNC is a member of this team.
 The Forest Carbon Plan is being developed to provide additional impetus, detail, and direction as to how forests will play a role in California’s carbon future.
 The plan provides an array of strategies to promote healthy wildland and urban forests that protect and enhance forest carbon and the broader range of forest ecosystem services for all forests in California.
 More importantly, this plan supports an opportunity for increased action by the State of California and federal, tribal, local, and non-government partners to restore our forests to a healthy, resilient state.
 While the benefits of healthy forests are broadly affirmed across the multiple public and private parties, protecting and enhancing these benefits is challenging, especially in light of climate change.
 Building upon existing efforts throughout the state and fostering additional collaborative processes to forge agreement is crucial.

-The Forest Carbon Plan has been posted for public review at www.fire.ca.gov/fcat/.
-Your comments are welcome.
-Please send your comments to firstname.lastname@example.org.
-Comments are due by March 17.
-The Forest Carbon Plan will be finalized in spring 2017.
+The Forest Carbon Plan was posted for public review in early 2017 and SNC submitted comments.
+The Forest Carbon Plan will be finalized in Spring 2017.

 HEALTHY FORESTS EQUAL STABLE CARBON STORAGE

 Sierra Nevada forests help regulate our climate by removing carbon dioxide from the atmosphere and storing it as carbon in the soil, branches, and trunks of trees.